lizliz/SURIEM2020-EmbeddedGraphs/README.md

 - A graph comparison algorithm for a new distance function called *average branching distance*
 - Methods for visualizing the results of graph comparisons

-All implemented in Python 3.7.6.
+all implemented in Python 3.7.6.
 <!-- Methods for converting different data formats into NetworkX graph objects? -->

 <!--## Using this repository